Transplanting: Fioretto and Shishimai

 • Prepare your soil with organic fertilizer, incorporate, and remove large dirt clods or stones.

 • Check your soil moisture.
 We don’t recommend running water during the transplant process.
-Make sure the water is pre-moistened.
+Make sure the soil is pre-moistened.

 • In a commercial setting, space twelve inches apart with mechanized planter.